-If you’re looking for new ways to increase online revenues and profits, consider learning from three publishers who we consider to be doing a great job building their multiplatform media empires, The American Ceramic Society, Countryside, and Country Living.
+If you’re looking for new ways to increase online revenues and profits, consider learning from three publishers who we consider to be doing a great job building their multiplatform media empires, The American Ceramic Society, Countryside, and The Program on Negotiation at Harvard Law School.
 Using these three ancillary media platforms, they are able to generate consistent additional income for their businesses:

 - Instructional Video Libraries – A collection of videos that can be accessed online, on-demand, 24/7 for a niche audience.

-- Online Stores – A collection of products that can be sold and shipped or downloaded.
+- Online Stores – A collection of niche products that can be sold and shipped or downloaded.

-- Events – An attendee and/or sponsor funded event that promotes the magazine brand and creates loyalty.
+- Online Events – An attendee and/or sponsor funded online event that promotes the brand and creates loyalty.

 Instructional Video Library